-Daniel A. Sumner is the Frank H. Buck, Jr., Professor in the Department of Agricultural and Resource Economics at the University of California, Davis and the Director of the University of California Agricultural Issues Center.
-He participates in research, teaching, and directs an outreach program related to public issues related to agriculture.
+Daniel A. Sumner is the Frank H. Buck, Jr. Distinguished Professor in the Department of Agricultural and Resource Economics at the University of California, Davis and the Director of the University of California Agricultural Issues Center.

+Sumner teaches an innovative course on the Economics of Agricultural Sustainability and directs an extensive outreach and applied research program on public issues related to agriculture.
 He has published broadly in academic journals, books, and industry outlets.
 His research and writing has received numerous awards for research quality, quality of communication and contribution to policy.
-He has served as Chair of the International Agricultural Trade Research Consortium, a consultant for farm organization, government agencies and firms and is a frequent speaker at national and international conferences and symposia.
-In 1998, he was named a fellow of the American Agricultural Economics Association for his career achievement.
+He has served as Chair of the International Agricultural Trade Research Consortium, a consultant for farm organizations, government agencies and companies and is a frequent speaker at national and international conferences and symposia.
+In 1998, he was named a fellow of the American Agricultural Economics Association for his career achievements.

 From 1978 to 1992, he was a professor at North Carolina State University.
 He spent much of the period after 1986 on leave for government service in Washington, DC, where he was at the President’s Council of Economic Advisers and the U.S. Department of Agriculture (USDA).